BaasPierre/GalaginoPlusXT/README.md

 Used [GalaginoPlus - VirtualClaudioBoy](https://github.com/VirtualClaudioBoy/GalaginoPlus)

+Games added here:

+Pinball Action

-Games added here: Ghost n Goblins
+Ghost n Goblins

 Sound is not 100% emulated

 Note: Ghosts'n Goblins is natively a horizontal/landscape game.

-This build is for landscape.
+These builds is for landscape.

 Rotation can be added.